Paddlepop25/trent-project-2-dengue/README.md

 - [Screen To Gif](https://www.screentogif.com/)
   - Used to capture the responsive screens into a gif file
 - [W3C Markup Validation service](https://validator.w3.org/)
   - Used to validate HTML codes and this result is returned 'Illegal character in query: | is not allowed.'
-This is ignore because the pipe "|" character is necessary for Google Fonts to allow additional fonts used
+This is ignored because the pipe "|" character is necessary for Google Fonts to allow additional fonts used
 - [W3C CSS Validation Service](https://jigsaw.w3.org/css-validator/)
   - Used to validate CSS codes and this result is returned 'Congratulations!
 No Error Found.'
 - [Esprima](https://esprima.org/demo/validate.html)